-On October 4, 2013, PSI distributed its 2013 Conflict Mineral Survey to the 305 production suppliers that met the criteria identified above.
+On April 4, 2016, PSI distributed its 2015 Conflict Mineral Survey to the 704 production suppliers from PSI, and its subsidiaries required to be included that met the criteria identified above.

 A summary of the responses received is provided herein.
 Overall the response to the survey was inconclusive; the majority of suppliers did not respond to the survey despite a follow up inquiry requesting them to participate.
 As part of the due diligence in complying with the Rule, PSI will continue to follow up with these suppliers to improve the participation rate of this survey.
-This follow up activity will require a significant amount of resources and PSI does not have the time or personnel fully dedicated to this survey and related activities.
+This follow up activity will require a significant amount of resources, may create an undue financial burden and PSI does not have the time or personnel to fully dedicate to this survey and related activities.

 We assessed our industry as well as others and confirmed that this risk-based approach is consistent with how many peer companies are approaching the Rule.
-Given the response rate to the 2013 Conflict Mineral Survey, we are unable to determine at this time the origin of the 3TG in our products and therefore cannot exclude the possibility that some may have originated in the Covered Countries.
+Given the response rate to the 2015 Conflict Mineral Survey, we are unable to determine at this time the origin of the 3TG in our products and therefore cannot exclude the possibility that some may have originated in the Covered Countries.
 For that reason, we are required under the Rule to submit to the SEC a Conflict Minerals Report as an Exhibit to Form SD.
 This report must include:

-- a description of the measures we took to exercise due diligence on the conflict minerals' source and chain of custody - the facilities used to process the conflict minerals - the country of origin of the conflict minerals - the efforts to determine the mine or location of origin.
+- A description of the measures we took to exercise due diligence on the conflict minerals' source and chain of custody. - The facilities used to process the conflict minerals. - The country of origin of the conflict minerals. - The efforts to determine the mine or location of origin.